-Learning Chinese isn’t as hard as you think it is, and there are plenty of free resources online too for learning Mandarin.
-Scroll down for videos and free Chinese language lesson materials about.
+Chinese isn’t as hard as you think it is, and there are plenty of free resources as well.
+Scroll down for videos and free lesson materials.
 For more Chinese language videos, you can always see our YouTube channel, GoEast Mandarin.

 Scroll down for these topics:

 - Chinese characters

 - Chinese greetings

 Pronounce your Chinese like a pro.
 Here’s a free 26-minute free Mandarin class by GoEast’s Lynn, on the tones, pinyin, accents, finals, and initials of the Chinese language.
 You can also read a write-out in text about Chinese pronunciation.

 This is one of the most popular series on our YouTube channel (aside Beyond Class).
 Learn how to say basic phrases such as “I’m fine”, learn Chinese pinyin, and finals & initials.
 Find the YouTube playlist here, or find the free Chinese lessons back on our website.

 The Chinese alphabet was introduced for several reasons, the main one to assist the learning of the Mandarin language for Chinese and foreigners alike.
 In this article, we go through the initials, finals, and how pinyin is used alongside Chinese characters.